Carnacki: General structure

-The stories are presented using a framework story: Carnacki periodically sends notes of invitation to four friends, asking them to come to dinner and hear his latest tale.
-One of the men, Dodgson, is the actual narrator of the story, who comprises an extremely minimal part of each Carnacki story.
-Carnacki forbids discussion of the case in question over dinner.
-After dinner, Carnacki lights his pipe, everyone settles into their favourite chairs, and he tells the tale without interruption.
+The stories are presented using a framework: Carnacki periodically invites four friends to dinner, to be followed by a description of his latest case.
+One of the guests, Dodgson, is the actual narrator of the stories, though the audience comprises an extremely minimal part of the narrative.
+Carnacki forbids discussion of the case in question until dinner is over; the group move to the parlor, everyone settles into a favourite chair, Carnacki lights his pipe, and the adventure proceeds without interruption.

-Each of Carnacki's tales tells of an investigation into an unusual haunting, which Carnacki is charged to identify and to end.
-He employs a variety of scientific methods in his investigations, as well as resorting to more traditional folklore.
-He employs technologies such as photography and his own fictional invention, the Electric Pentacle.
-He is not presumptuous, and always uses evidence to draw his final conclusions, so that in some stories he decides the haunting is real, while in others it is staged or faked by an adversary for various reasons.
-This variety makes the stories suspenseful, as the audience is never sure if the ghosts are real or not: of the nine Carnacki stories, one has no supernatural component, four feature authentic paranormal activity, two have the appearance of the supernatural as a disguise for mundane human activity, and two contain manmade hoaxes in parallel with an actual haunting.
+Each of Carnacki's tales relates an investigation into an unusual haunting, which Carnacki is charged to identify and to end.
+He employs a variety of scientific methods in his work, including up-to-date technologies such as photography and his own fictional invention, the Electric Pentacle; he also has a wide knowledge of folklore and the occult.
+Never presumptuous, Carnacki is careful to gather solid evidence before drawing a conclusion regarding the authenticity of a haunting; unlike many other occult detectives, several of his cases turn out to be only human fakery.
+This variety helps endow the stories with suspense, as the audience cannot be sure whether the ghosts are real or not: of the nine Carnacki stories, one contains no supernatural elements, four feature authentic paranormal activity, two have the appearance of the supernatural as a disguise for mundane human activity, and two contain manmade hoaxes in parallel with an actual haunting.

 After the tale is complete, Carnacki usually answers a few questions from his guests and may hand around a relevant memento, but does not discuss the case at great length.
-He usually dismisses his guests with the genial phrase "Out you go!".
+He then dismisses his guests with the genial phrase "Out you go!"